 October 30, 2014

-Comprehensive review finds little rigorous research has actually attempted to document the effect of civil legal assistance on impoverished clients and communities.
-Includes studies of economic benefits and Social Return on Investment (SROI).
+This report is a comprehensive review of the literature on civil legal aid.
+It finds little rigorous research has actually attempted to document the effect of civil legal assistance on impoverished clients and communities.

 Under a contract from the Public Welfare Foundation, we have reviewed research that involves civil legal aid to learn what we know about how civil legal aid helps reduce and eliminate poverty.
 The review was undertaken between April 1, 2014 and October 30, 2014.
 We have reviewed: